-ChalleNGe Nottingham has worked with partners across the city to create a digital ‘Time for Wellbeing’ calendar with a short 2-3min video for each day of the month, with activities based on the 5 Ways to Wellbeing; Connect, Be Active, Take Notice, Keep Learning and Give.
+ChalleNGe Nottingham has worked with partners across the city to create two digital ‘Time for Wellbeing’ calendars with a short 2-3min video for each day of the month, with activities based on the 5 Ways to Wellbeing; Connect, Be Active, Take Notice, Keep Learning and Give.

 We also have a list of free, useful websites to provide help and advice for children and young people struggling with their mental health at the bottom of the page, please follow this link.

 Here is a selection of the videos to show the breadth of activities and organisations that contributed.
 You’ll find all the videos on our YouTube channel.

 Could you please take the time to complete the short survey about the Time for Wellbeing calendar, both if you used the Time for Wellbeing calendar or didn’t use it, and even if you weren’t aware of the calendar.